Top Opendoor Competitors: Find the Best iBuyer for Your Home

 Does Opendoor pay a fair price?

-Generally, Opendoor pays close to market value but deducts repair costs, a 5% service fee, and 1% in closing costs.
-After factoring in these extra fees, Opendoor’s offers could be lower than other cash home buying companies.
+Generally, Opendoor pays closer to market value than fix-and-flip investors, since it targets homes in desirable areas and fairly good condition.
+However, Opendoor also deducts repair costs, a 5% service fee, and standard closing costs from the final payout.
+After factoring in these extra fees, Opendoor’s offers could potentially be in line with other cash home buying companies.

 Is Offerpad better than Opendoor?